ksu-hmi/Pro-Onc_Scan/projectroadmap.md

 ### Sprint 2

-[x] Add initial sample code from "Global Entry" repository
+[x] Add initial sample code from "Global Entry" repository by Git Bash

 [x] Make changes to customize code and test function and output

+[x] Receive feedback and tips from Dr. Thomas to support project progress

 [x] Review Github for other code that can better meet the project objective

+[x] Browse existing cloned repository and other github repository to see how email functions can be added in the project code

+[x] Reduce the items in the sample code that have no relevance to the projectd

+### Sprint 3
+[ ] Create account to Test email function

+[ ] Create  file or locate scrape resources to for appointment output

+[ ] Review github and other python resources for any revisions or addtions to support project

+[ ] Create repository presentation